David Freeman-Mitford, 2nd Baron Redesdale: Ancestry and early life

 Mitford's legendary eccentricity was evident from an early age.
 As a child, he was prone to sudden fits of rage.
 He was totally uninterested in reading and education and wished only to spend his time riding.
 He later liked to boast that he had read only one book in his life, Jack London's novel White Fang, on the grounds that he had enjoyed it so much he had vowed never to read another.
-However, he read most of his daughters' books.
+He did, however, read most of his daughters' books.

 His lack of academic aptitude meant that he was not sent to Eton, with his older brother, but rather to Radley, with the intention that he should enter the army.
 However, he failed the entrance examination to the Royal Military College, Sandhurst, and was instead sent to Ceylon to work for a tea planter.

 Work and war

-In early 1900 he returned to England from Ceylon, and on 23 May 1900 he joined the Northumberland Fusiliers as a second lieutenant.
+In early 1900, he returned to England from Ceylon, and on 23 May 1900 he joined the Northumberland Fusiliers as a second lieutenant.
 His battalion served in the Second Boer War in South Africa, where Mitford soon joined in the fighting, in which he served with distinction and was wounded three times, losing one lung.
 He was briefly taken prisoner by the Boers in June 1900 but escaped.
 In May 1901 he was appointed aide-de-camp to Lord Methuen, a senior commander during the war, and on 10 August 1901 he was promoted to lieutenant.
 He was seconded to serve with the 40th (Oxfordshire) Company of the Imperial Yeomanry, and returned to the United Kingdom in April 1902.
 After his return, he was back as a regular lieutenant in his regiment in July 1902, but resigned from the army three months later, in October 1902.

 In February 1904, Mitford married Sydney Bowles (1880–1963), whom he had first met ten years previously, when he was 16 and she was 14.
 She was the daughter of Thomas Gibson Bowles, a journalist and Conservative MP, who in 1863 had founded the magazine Vanity Fair, and some years later the women's magazine The Lady.
 For a time his father-in-law employed him as manager of The Lady, but Mitford showed no interest in, or talent for, this work.
 The Mitfords travelled regularly to Canada, where Mitford owned a gold claim near Swastika, Ontario: no gold was ever found there, but he enjoyed the outdoor life.
-His daughter Unity Valkyrie Mitford stated that she was conceived in Swastika and shared this fact with Hitler upon becoming one of his British confidants.
-Redesdale's neighbour Harry Oakes did strike gold nearby in 1912 and became a wealthy landholder and friend of the Duke of Windsor in Bermuda, where he was the victim of a murder most foul.
+His daughter Unity Mitford stated that she was conceived in Swastika and shared this fact with Hitler upon becoming one of his British confidants.